open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 Five maximum stream lifetime values were tested, ranging from 3.75 seconds to 4 minutes, and we see the expected relationship between stream lifetime and compression.
-Stream lifetimes above 4 minutes were not tested simply because the OTel-Arrow Receiver as tested has a gRPC keepalive setting that limits streams to 5 minutes of lifetime.
+Stream lifetimes above 4 minutes were not tested simply because the OTel-Arrow receiver as tested has a gRPC keepalive setting that limits streams to 5 minutes of lifetime.

 | Stream lifetime | Exporter Reduction Factor |